 A practical Dynamic Range Optimizer function will extract additional data from an image’s shadow and highlight sections without adding any noise or other artifacts that aren’t intended.

 The High Dynamic Range mode combines the results of two separate images taken at various exposures into a single image.
 The result is an image that has a higher dynamic range than what would be produced by a single photograph.
 However, it does yield some excellent effects even though it can only function with JPEGs and stationary subjects.

-Even after all of these years, they are using Sony’s Sweep Panorama is still a delightful experience.
-Picture Effects allow you to create unique looks in a short amount of time, which would otherwise need you to spend a significant amount of time in the digital darkroom.
-Creative Styles, on the other hand, give a quick and simple method to adjust the JPEG photographs captured by the camera.
+Even after all these years, they are using Sony’s Sweep Panorama, which is still a delightful experience.
+In addition, picture Effects allow you to create unique looks quickly, which would otherwise require you to spend a significant amount of time in the digital darkroom.
+On the other hand, Creative Styles give a quick and simple method to adjust the JPEG photographs captured by the camera.